 While they did not yet constitute distinct political parties, Federalists and Anti-Federalists, shortly after the Revolution, found themselves at odds over the Constitution and the power that it concentrated in the federal government.
 While many of the Anti-Federalists’ fears were assuaged by the adoption of the Bill of Rights in 1791, the early 1790s nevertheless witnessed the rise of two political parties: the Federalists and the Democratic-Republicans.
 These rival political factions began by defining themselves in relationship to Hamilton’s financial program, a debate that exposed contrasting views of the proper role of the federal government.
 By championing Hamilton’s bold financial program, Federalists, including President Washington, made clear their intent to use the federal government to stabilize the national economy and overcome the financial problems that had plagued it since the 1780s.
 Members of the Democratic-Republican opposition, however, deplored the expanded role of the new national government.
 They argued that the Constitution did not permit the treasury secretary’s expansive program and worried that the new national government had assumed powers it did not rightfully possess.
-Only on the question of citizenship was there broad agreement: only free, white males who met taxpayer or property qualifications could cast ballots as full citizens of the republic.
+Only on the question of citizenship was there broad agreement: only free, White males who met taxpayer or property qualifications could cast ballots as full citizens of the republic.

 Federalists and Democratic-Republicans interpreted the execution of the French monarch and the violent establishment of a French republic in very different ways.
-Revolutionaries’ excesses in France and the slaves’ revolt in the French colony of Haiti raised fears among Federalists of similar radicalism and slave uprisings on American shores.
+Revolutionaries’ excesses in France and the slave revolt in the French colony of Haiti raised fears among Federalists of similar radicalism and slave uprisings on American shores.
 They looked to better relationships with Great Britain through Jay’s Treaty.
 Pinckney’s Treaty, which came about as a result of Jay’s Treaty, improved U.S. relations with the Spanish and opened the Spanish port of New Orleans to American commerce.
 Democratic-Republicans took a more positive view of the French Revolution and grew suspicious of the Federalists when they brokered Jay’s Treaty.
 Domestically, the partisan divide came to a dramatic head in western Pennsylvania when distillers of whiskey, many aligned with the Democratic-Republicans, took action against the federal tax on their product.
 Washington led a massive force to put down the uprising, demonstrating Federalist intolerance of mob action.
-Though divided on many issues, the majority of white citizens agreed on the necessity of eradicating the Indian presence on the frontier.
+Though divided on many issues, the majority of White citizens agreed on the necessity of eradicating the Native presence on the frontier.

 Partisan politics dominated the American political scene at the close of the eighteenth century.
 The Federalists’ and Democratic-Republicans’ views of the role of government were in direct opposition to each other, and the close elections of 1796 and 1801 show how the nation grappled with these opposing visions.
 The high tide of the Federalist Party came after the election of 1796, when the United States engaged in the Quasi-War with France.
 The issues arising from the Quasi-War gave Adams and the Federalists license to expand the powers of the federal government.
 However, the tide turned with the close election of 1800, when Jefferson began an administration based on Democratic-Republican ideals.
 A major success of Jefferson’s administration was the Louisiana Purchase of 1803, which helped to fulfill his vision of the United States as an agrarian republic.

-The United States was drawn into its “Second War of Independence” against Great Britain when the British, engaged in the Napoleonic Wars against France, took liberties with the fledgling nation by impressing (capturing) its sailors on the high seas and arming its Indian enemies.
-The War of 1812 ended with the boundaries of the United Stated remaining as they were before the war.
-The Indians in the Western Confederacy suffered a significant defeat, losing both their leader Tecumseh and their fight for contested land in the Northwest.
+The United States was drawn into its “Second War of Independence” against Great Britain when the British, engaged in the Napoleonic Wars against France, took liberties with the fledgling nation by impressing (capturing) its sailors on the high seas and arming its Native enemies.
+The War of 1812 ended with the boundaries of the United States remaining as they were before the war.
+The Native peoples in the Western Confederacy suffered a significant defeat, losing both their leader Tecumseh and their fight for contested land in the Northwest.
 The War of 1812 proved to be of great importance because it generated a surge of national pride, with expressions of American identity such as the poem by Francis Scott Key.
 The United States was unequivocally separate from Britain and could now turn as never before to expansion in the West.